 - the profit and loss account;

 - the statement of comprehensive income;

-- the balance sheet;
+- · the balance sheet:

 - the statement of changes in equity;

+- · the cash flow statement;

-- the related notes 1 to 28.
+- the related notes 1 to 30.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).